 The chili cornbread skillet is a great meal to fix for tailgating parties, a quick supper, or to freeze and thaw out later when you’re in a hurry.

-- The cornbread meal will fill up your family and cost less than $15
+- The chili cornbread skillet meal will fill up your family and cost less than $15

-I try to make foods that are not too expensive and that are going to fill up everyone’s tummies.
+I try to make inexpensive foods that are going to fill up everyone’s tummies.
 I have two growing boys, besides my husband, and it’s not always easy to keep those guys full.